West Hollywood, California

 West Hollywood is a city in Los Angeles County, California, United States.
-Incorporated in 1984, it is home to the Sunset Strip, and located directly between the cities of Los Angeles and Beverly Hills.
+Incorporated in 1984, it is home to the Sunset Strip, and located between the cities of Los Angeles and Beverly Hills.
 As of the 2020 U.S. census, its population was 35,757.
+Despite its name, West Hollywood has never been part of Hollywood or the City of Los Angeles.

 History

-Most historical writings about West Hollywood began in the late-18th century with European colonization when the Portuguese explorer João Rodrigues Cabrilho traveled to and eventually laid claim on the region for Spain.
-Around 5,000 of the indigenous inhabitants from the Tongva Indian tribe canoed out to greet the ship.
-The Tongva tribe was a nation of hunter-gatherers known for their reverence for dance and courage.
-By 1771, these native people had been severely ravaged by the diseases brought in by the Europeans from across wide oceans.
-The Spanish mission system referred to the Tongva tribe as "Gabrielinos", in reference to the Mission de San Gabriel.
-Early in 1770, Gaspar de Portola's Mexican expeditionary force stopped just south of the Santa Monica Mountains near what would become West Hollywood.
+The land that is now West Hollywood lies within the traditional territory of the Tongva, who inhabited the Los Angeles Basin for centuries before European contact.
+Spanish colonization of Alta California began in the late eighteenth century; the Portolá expedition of 1769–1770, an overland Spanish reconnaissance from San Diego to Monterey led by Gaspar de Portolá, passed through the Los Angeles Basin in August 1769.
+Near what would later become West Hollywood, the party collected pitch (Spanish brea) from natural tar seeps, which they used to waterproof gear.
+The Spanish mission system that followed reclassified the Tongva as "Gabrielinos" after the Mission San Gabriel Arcángel, and by 1771 introduced European diseases had severely reduced the indigenous population.
 Here they collected pitch (brea in Spanish) from tar pits which they used to waterproof their belongings and to say Mass.
 The Gabrielinos are believed to have burned the pitch for fuel.

 By 1780, what became the "Sunset Strip" was the major connecting road for El Pueblo de Los Angeles, and all ranches westward to the Pacific Ocean.
 This land passed through the hands of various owners during the next one hundred years, and it was called names such as "La Brea" and "Plummer" that are listed in historical records.
-Most of this area was part of the Rancho La Brea, and eventually it came to be owned by the Henry Hancock family.
+Most of this area was part of the Rancho La Brea, and eventually it came to be owned by the Hancock family.